Rocco Nacino: Professional wrestling

-On September 15, Nacino made his debut on Filipino Pro Wrestling in a match against Thiago "The Gym Bro" Santiago.
+On September 15, 2025, Nacino made his professional wrestling debut at Filipino Pro Wrestling's Unfinished Business event against Thiago "The Gym Bro" Santiago.

 Military

 He was promoted into 2nd Lieutenant of Reserve Force in the Armed Forces of the Philippines.

 On April 9, 2023, he became an honorary Naval Special Operations Command member after spending four years as a naval military reservist with the unit.

 Personal life

 Nacino is a nephew of the late Manuel Quiogue, former president and COO of GMA Marketing and Productions, Inc..
 His sports are jiujitsu, muay thai, mixed martial arts, boxing, arnis and basketball.
 He also trains wing chun regularly.
 He also plays drums and a little of guitar.

+Relationship and family

-Nacino proposed to Melissa Gohing on November 20, 2020, in Antipolo City.
+After 3 years of dating, Nacino proposed to Melissa Gohing on November 20, 2020, in Antipolo City.
 The couple got married on January 21, 2021, aboard a naval ship.
 His wife gave birth to their son, Ezren Raffaello Gohing Nacino on October 9, 2022.

+In March 2026, Nacino and his wife announced the birth of their second baby, Elyon Azriel Gohing Nacino.